Skip to main content

 Who may qualify: Older adults, adults with disabilities, family caregivers, and people helping a loved one may call.
 The call itself is a starting point, not a full benefit approval.

 Where to apply: Call 1-866-836-6678 or contact your regional AAAD.
-The state also lists older adult services in one place.
+The state Information and Assistance page explains this entry point.

 Reality check: The person on the phone may need to transfer you.
-Have a pen ready.
-Write down the name of the office, the next phone number, and what papers to gather.
+Write down the office name, the next phone number, and what papers to gather.

 Meals and food support

 What it helps with: Tennessee’s aging nutrition network can provide meals at group sites and home-delivered meals for people who meet local rules.
-Meal sites also help with social contact and safety checks.
+Meal sites may include senior centers, community groups, or senior housing.

 Where to apply: Call your AAAD and ask about the Aging Nutrition program in your county.